Legalise IT

 that something is wrong.

-their exploitation of the masses, and can afford to contribute to political
+to continue their exploitation of the masses.
+They can afford to

-campaigns and lobby groups that promise to protect their interests.
+contribute to political campaigns and lobby groups that promise to

 Progress and ownership